tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 ## Setup and Test Agent

-To setup and test the agent, you can do the following.
+To set up and test the agent, you can do the following.

 This will allow the agent to run as a simple invocable script.